symfony/symfony-docs/logging.rst

     }

 The ``logger`` service has different methods for different logging levels/priorities.
-See `LoggerInterface`_ for a list of all of the methods on the logger.
+See .. _LoggerInterface: https://github.com/php-fig/log/blob/master/src/LoggerInterface.php for a list of all of the methods on the logger.

 Monolog
 -------